BIG-IoT/BIG-IoT.github.io/consumerExample.md

 	.withLicenseType(LicenseType.CREATIVE_COMMONS);
 ```

-**NOTE 1: A full list of already defined and supported semantic categories is available [here](https://big-iot.github.io/categories/).
+*NOTE 1: A full list of already defined and supported semantic categories is available [here](https://big-iot.github.io/categories/).
 Via the Marketplace user interface, you can also create new categories during creation of an offering.
-Those ‘“proposed”’ types can then also be used in your code.**
+Those ‘“proposed”’ types can then also be used in your code.*

-To execute the query on the marketplace, the `Consumer` object provides multiple discover methods.
+To execute the query on the marketplace, the `consumer` object provides multiple discover methods.
 They have different signatures taking different programming preferences into account.
 The first variant uses a `CompletableFuture` as a return type, which is a promise on a list of `OfferingDescriptions` introduced in Java 8.
 The following code shows how to discover offerings getting them as a `CompletableFuture` on the list of `OfferingDescriptions`.

 ```java